 It’s widely known that drug possession is illegal, but what about possession of drug paraphernalia where there’s no actual sign of possessing any controlled substances?
-If you’ve been caught with paraphernalia, you need to get in contact with an attorney who defends those with drug charges at once, as possessing drug paraphernalia in Overland Park, KS, and all across the state is illegal.
+If you’ve been caught with paraphernalia, you need to get in contact with a drug crime attorney who defends those with drug charges at once, as possessing drug paraphernalia in Overland Park, KS, and all across the state is illegal.
+Contact Henderson Legal Defense today for guidance.

 Ask an Overland Park, KS Drug Possession Lawyer: What Is Drug Paraphernalia?